 A CIL Liability Notice will be issued at the time the planning decision is made and issued to the planning applicant, the party(s) that have assumed liability and/or to the landowner.
 The CIL charge needs to be paid within 60 days of the development starting unless agreed within the term of our Instalment Policy.

-The amount payable is calculated when planning permission is granted, but each year the figure in the charging schedule will be inflated by the All-in tender price index (published by the Building Cost Information Service) at the level in the November prior to the year development is permitted.
+The amount payable is calculated when planning permission is granted, but each year (up yo 2020) the figure in the charging schedule will be inflated by the All-in tender price index (published by the Building Cost Information Service) at the level in the November prior to the year development is permitted.
+From 2020, the Royal Institute of Chartered Surveyors (RICS) CIL Index will be used.
 This is calculated using the formula - net floorspace x multiplier x Permission Year Index (313)/Charge Year Index (237).
 The payments will be made in accordance with the Instalment Policy.

 The following table gives an indication of how the index rates have affected the cost per square meter since adoption of CIL